 Did you know you can train your marijuana plant?
 Plenty of experienced growers use a variety of techniques to shape their plants and encourage bigger yields.
-These methods make indoor growing more efficient and help maximize your yield.
+These advance growing techniques make indoor growing more efficient and help them to get bigger marijuana yields.

 Your marijuana plant may not look like it’s doing anything, but it is actually constantly looking for light.
 Its leaves use its skill of phototropism to adapt to its surroundings as it searches for equilibrium.
 It can change its shape by redirecting leaves, elongating branches and twisting shoots.
 A marijuana plant can nearly grow in any direction in order receive enough light.

 Download my free marijuana grow guide and find out more about growing bigger yields